aleksei-mashlakov/aleksei-mashlakov.github.io/_pages/about.md

 Hi there :wave:,

-I am a Researcher in `Demand Side Response` / `Flexibility` with focus in the Energy Forecasting and Operations Research at `Centrica`.
-My goal is to explore the technological means to enable coordinated participation of small-scale energy resources in energy markets and grid ancillary services for a more flexible, cost-efficient, and reliable operation of a low-carbon power system.
+I work on the behind-the-meter `flexibility optimisation` with focus in the Energy Forecasting and Operations Research at `Centrica`.
+My professional goal is to contribute to the development of scalable algorithms coordinating participation of millions of small-scale energy resources in energy markets and grid ancillary services for a more flexible, cost-efficient, and reliable operation of a low-carbon power system.

-I am interested in
+My main interests are in
+- Multi-agent spatio-temporal optimization
 - Data-driven probabilistic energy forecasting
-- Multi-agent spatio-temporal optimization
 - Power grid modeling
 - Energy informatics